This post may contain affiliate links from which i can earn a commission

 However ever other causes can be a thyroid problem, or other conditions including breast cancer and diabetes.
 There is no quick fix for these changes in hormone levels and it may take some time for them to return to normal.

 How Long Do Hot Flashes Last And How Often Do They Occur?

 Generally, they can last anytime between 1 minute and 5 minutes.
 Like anything in health, it varies between women.

 Some women like myself are unlucky enough to get them several times in one-hour others may only experience them a couple of times a week.
 The intensity can also vary.

-Exactly what causes them isn’t fully known.
+Exactly what triggers hot flashes isn’t fully known.

-Some of the more common triggers
+Some of the more common triggers:

 Sometimes when you drink coffee you might feel a little hyper?
 That is the caffeine triggering your sympathetic nervous system.
 This, in turn, can cause hot flashes.
 Try to cut down on the coffee and tea and maybe replace them with a herbal drink.
 I know, I know it is a high price to pay.